-The ADC12C170 is a high-performance CMOS analog-to-digital converter capable of converting analog input signals into 12-Bit digital words at rates up to 170 Mega Samples Per Second (MSPS).
-This converter uses a differential, pipelined architecture with digital error correction and an on-chip sampleand-hold circuit to minimize power consumption and the external component count, while providing excellent dynamic performance.
-A unique sampleand-hold stage yields a full-power bandwidth of 1.1 GHz.
-The ADC12C170 operates from dual +3.3V and +1.8V power supplies and consumes 715 mW of power at 170 MSPS.
+The ADC12V170 is a high-performance CMOS analog-to-digital converter with LVDS outputs.
+It is capable of converting analog input signals into 12-Bit digital words at rates up to 170 Mega Samples Per Second (MSPS).
+Data leaves the chip in a DDR (Dual Data Rate) format; this allows both edges of the output clock to be utilized while achieving a smaller package size.
+This converter uses a differential, pipelined architecture with digital error correction and an on-chip sample-and-hold circuit to minimize power consumption and the external component count, while providing excellent dynamic performance.
+A unique sample-and-hold stage yields a full-power bandwidth of 1.1 GHz.
+The ADC12V170 operates from dual +3.3V and +1.8V power supplies and consumes 781 mW of power at 170 MSPS.

 The separate +1.8V supply for the digital output interface allows lower power operation with reduced noise.
-A power-down feature reduces the power consumption to 5 mW while still allowing fast wake-up time to full operation.
+A power-down feature reduces the power consumption to 15 mW while still allowing fast wakeup time to full operation.
 In addition there is a sleep feature which consumes 50 mW of power and has a faster wake-up time.

 The differential inputs provide a full scale differential input swing equal to 2 times the reference voltage.
-A stable 1.0V internal voltage reference is provided, or the ADC12C170 can be operated with an external reference.
+A stable 1.0V internal voltage reference is provided, or the ADC12V170 can be operated with an external reference.